 4. Chemotherapy Waste Must Be Kept Separate and Treated Appropriately

-Chemotherapy waste must be segregated and disposed of separately from biohazardous waste and pharmaceutical waste.
+Chemotherapy waste must be segregated and disposed of separately from biohazardous waste and pharmaceutical waste in specific containers.
 Miscategorizing it is not only against Arizona regulations, but ADEQ requires chemotherapy waste to be incinerated or disposed of at either an approved solid waste or hazardous waste disposal facility.

 5. Disposal of Controlled Substances Must Meet the Stringent Requirements of the DEA